sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 ## Error-Dialog Variable
 Variable | Description
 --- | ---
-error-dialog-background | The background-color of the error-dialog
+error-bar-background | The background-color of the error-dialog

 ## Loading-Screen Variables
 Variable | Description